Is Male Menopause Real?

 Testosterone is the hormone responsible for the development of male sexual characteristics.
 It’s normal for levels to decline in men as they age.
 After 40, levels begin to decline by about 1 percent every year.

-The rate testosterone deficiency can be affected by chronic disease, such as obesity, diabetes, and medication.
+The rate of testosterone deficiency can be affected by chronic disease, such as obesity, diabetes, and medication.
 These are health conditions that can be caught in their early stages during routine medical exams, which increases the chances of successful treatment.

 A decline in testosterone and symptoms that may arise are gradual compared to what women experience during menopause.